by Kimberly Blackford

 View This House Plan

 View Other Craftsman House Plans

 Another example of a luxury bathroom using the farm color palette above.

 Last year, turquoise was a the color of the year and symbolized an escape, so if you’re wanting to hold on to that fantasy, but switch gears just a bit, why not try translucent colors with a pearly or satin finish?
 Creamy whites, soft grays and neutral sage colors will continue making your home feel like an escape while adding a soft retro feeling.

 View Other Luxury House Plans

-Getting back-to-basics in the way we live in 2011 will also resonate with another color palette that includes tribal colors and many other earthen tones.
+Getting back-to-basics in the way we live will also resonate with another color palette that includes tribal colors and many other earthen tones.
 Tribes mirror the concept of today’s communities and reflect how we want to live in the upcoming year.
 Rich oranges, browns, indigo blues and curry colors will dominate in this palette and add excitement to any interior space in your home.

 Below is another example using a Tribal color scheme.